 The Corsican knife is a real work of art.
 It has a rich variety of Italian influences.
 Before being a work of art, it was used as a life companion by shepherds.
 One of them is even called “Berger”.
 But the island is well known for two specific knives: the famous Vendetta or the Corsica.

-The Yssingeaux and the Thiers are the best known Auvergne knives.
+The Yssingeaux and the LE THIERS ® are the best known Auvergne knives.
 They come from the cradle of cutlery.
-There, in Thiers, a quality charter must be scrupulously respected at each step of a knife realization.
+A quality charter must be scrupulously respected at each step of a LE THIERS ® knife realization.

 The Armor, also called the London, has been inspired by an English sailor’s knife.
 This Breton knife has a rounded blade and is very useful to cut the ropes on a boat.
 But in Brittany, we can also find other famous knives such as the Kenavo, a fiish knife, and the stylver.